IntelLabs/EquiTriton/README.md

 The improvements to performance are expected to come from (1) decoupling of each spherical harmonic order, and (2) pre-allocation of an output tensor as to avoid using `torch.cat`, which calculates each order followed by copying.
+See the "Direct spherical harmonics evaluation" notebook in the notebooks folder for derivation.

 ### Development and usage on Intel XPU